 The Council's vision is proposed by the Executive as part of the Carlisle Plan ("the Plan") which is debated and agreed by full Council.
-This vision is then communicated through the Carlisle Plan itself, which is a working document for staff and members.
-An annual report will communicate the outcomes and performance of the Plan to residents and the end of year performance presenting the key outcomes to the Executive and Overview & Scrutiny Panels.
+This vision is then communicated through the Carlisle Plan itself, which is a guiding document for staff and members.
+An annual report will communicate the outcomes and performance of the Plan to residents and the end of year performance report presents the key outcomes to the Executive and Overview & Scrutiny Panels.
 The Carlisle Plan was updated in 2015/16 to better reflect the Executive's current priorities and the plan for 2015-2018 was adopted by full Council in November 2015.
-The plan will be refreshed in 2019 based on agreed priorities of the Executive.
+The plan time period has now expired, and it will be refreshed in 2020/21 based on the agreed priorities of the new Executive (there was a change of administration following the reorganisation of the Council in May 2019).
+Due to the aforementioned change, during 2019/20 the Council continued to progress and report on the priorities listed in the 2015/18 plan.